State of Oregon Price Agreement DASPS-3270-19 Gaucha Translations LLC For Translation Services

-- Not use Machine Translation, based on principles outlined by FIT.
+- Not use Machine Translation, per DAS requirements, and based on principles outlined by FIT.

 - Negotiate rates and deadlines that allow us to spend the necessary time to produce the desired translation at the desired quality.
 Low rates force us to rush our work and cut corners.

 - Have regular dialog by whatever means possible with our clients to clarify potential misunderstandings regarding the meaning of the text, the scope or purpose of the translation, or any other expectations.

 - Follow established ASTM standards in our work.
 These provide a good basis for establishing and agreeing on mutual expectations and requirements.
 IFT-FIT has published a paper on Standards.